dronir/HSLproxy/README.md

 local machine.
 Navigate to [http://127.0.0.1:8000/docs] to see the API documentation.

+Setting the environment variable `HSLPROXY_LOG_LEVEL=DEBUG` will enable more detailed logging.

 ### Deploy with Docker

 - Build the dockerfile with: `docker build -t hslproxy .`

-- Run `docker run -d -p --name HSLproxy 8000:80 hslproxy` and the app should be listening on port 8000 of your local machine.
+- Run `docker run -d --name HSLproxy -p 8000:80 hslproxy` and the app should now be running on port 8000 of your Docker host.

+- For debug output, add `--env HSLPROXY_LOG_LEVEL=DEBUG` to the command before the last `hslproxy`.
+  You can examine the logs with `docker logs HSLproxy`